LT-FH++ Example

 identifier for the index person in a family, or simply numerate the

-relationship to the index person.
-They follow a system shown in the
+family member’s relationship to the index person.
+They follow a system

-not fit one of the shown, a suitable covariance matrix cannot be
+family member does not fit one of the shown, a suitable covariance

-constructed.
-If more detailed family structures are needed, please
+matrix cannot be constructed.
+If more detailed family structures are

-contact one of the maintainers of LTFHPlus.
-Finally, the lower
+needed, please contact one of the maintainers of LTFHPlus.

-and upper liability thresholds are provided for each family member.
+Finally, the lower and upper liability thresholds are provided for each

-Previously, we utilised list of lists in R to link information
+family member.
+Previously, we utilised list of lists in R to

-to the correct individuals.
-Going forward, we will still support this
+link information to the correct individuals.
+Going forward, we will

 If you would like to use LTFHPlus, then the above can provide a